Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-content-trust.md

 ### <a name="signing-keys"></a>Chaves de assinatura

 A confiança do conteúdo é gerida com um conjunto de chaves de assinatura criptográficas.
 Essas chaves são associadas a um repositório específico num registo.
 Os clientes do Docker e o seu registo utilizam vários tipos de chaves de assinatura para a gestão da confiança das etiquetas num repositório.
 Quando ativa a confiança do conteúdo e a integra no pipeline de publicação e consumo do seu contentor, tem de gerir as chaves com cuidado.
-For more information, see [Key management](#key-management) later in this article and [Manage keys for content trust][docker-manage-keys] in the Docker documentation.
+Para obter mais informações, consulte [Gerenciamento de chaves](#key-management) mais adiante neste artigo e [gerenciar chaves para confiança de conteúdo][docker-manage-keys] na documentação do Docker.

 > [!TIP]
 > Esta é uma descrição geral bastante genérica do modelo de confiança do conteúdo do Docker.
-For an in-depth discussion of content trust, see [Content trust in Docker][docker-content-trust].
+Para obter uma discussão aprofundada sobre a confiança de conteúdo, consulte [Content Trust in Docker][docker-content-trust].

 ## <a name="enable-registry-content-trust"></a>Ativar a confiança do conteúdo do registo

 O primeiro passo é ativar a confiança do conteúdo ao nível do registo.
 Depois de ativar a confiança do conteúdo, os clientes (utilizadores ou serviços) podem enviar imagens assinadas para o seu registo.
 A ativação da confiança do conteúdo no seu registo não limita a utilização do mesmo apenas aos consumidores que tenham a confiança ativada.
 Os consumidores que não a tenham ativada continuam a poder utilizar o seu registo como normalmente.
 Contudo, os consumidores que tenham ativado a confiança do conteúdo nos clientes deles conseguirão ver *apenas* as imagens assinadas no seu registo.

 Para ativar a confiança do conteúdo no seu registo, navegue primeiro para o mesmo no portal do Azure.
-Under **Policies**, select **Content Trust** > **Enabled** > **Save**.
-You can also use the [az acr config content-trust update][az-acr-config-content-trust-update] command in the Azure CLI.
+Em **políticas**, selecione **Content Trust** > **habilitado** > **salvar**.
+Você também pode usar o comando [AZ ACR config Content-Trust Update][az-acr-config-content-trust-update] na CLI do Azure.

 ![Ativar a confiança do conteúdo num registo no portal do Azure][content-trust-01-portal]